RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## PTO

-Three weeks notice is required for PTO requests.
+Three weeks notice is required for scheduled PTO requests.
 We understand that some things come up last minute (see [Sick Time and Self Care](#sick-time-and-self-care) below), and we will try to honor those urgent requests as much as is possible and reasonable.
 Non-urgent requests with less than three weeks notice will be considered on a case-by-case basis.

 ### Salaried Employees